Director, MA Arts Enterprise and Development

 Coventry CV4 7HS

-My central research interest is in the politics and organisation of public culture -- policies, institutions, spaces and places, development and democracy.
-I have a practical interest in this, whereby I have chaired, advised or sat on a variety of committees for projects and organisations.
-I also have an interest in the globalisation of Western policy norms, and follow UN level policy discourse as well as the EU's increasing interest in external cultural relations.
+My central research interest is the politics of public culture -- policies, institutions, spaces and places, cultural development and democratisation.
+I have a practical interest in this, whereby I have worked with artists and practitioners, and chaired, advised or sat on a variety of committees for projects and organisations.
+I also have an interest in the globalisation of Western policy norms, particularly for "creative economy" and follow UN level policy discourse as well as the EU's increasing interest in external cultural relations.

 With Rajnaara Akhtar, I am now co-Editor in Chief of The Journal of Law, Social Justice and Global Development.
-I have reviewed for many journals and funding bodies, including the British Council, AHRC (Peer Review College member, 2009-16; ESCR College member, 2016--), and European Commission, and am currently External Examiner for Kings College London.
-I have organised many conference streams, public seminars and international conferences as a scientific committee member (Paris, Krakow, Copenhagen, Bled).
-With Justin O'Connor, I co-directed the Shanghai City Lab project (2013-15); I was Chair of The Art of Management and Organization for three years; I was advisor to, and now chair, the capital development project for the Albany Theatre (Coventry), establishing, among other things, a model research facility for independent arts organisations.
+I have reviewed for many journals and funding bodies, including the British Council, AHRC (Peer Review College member, 2009-16; ESCR College member, 2016--), and various EU and European universities; I am currently External Examiner for Kings College London.
+I am on the Steering Committee of the Warwick Global Research Priority on International Development, and Chair of their Annual International Development Photography Competition.
+I have organised many conference streams, public seminars and on the scientific committee of international conferences (Paris, Krakow, Copenhagen, Bled).
+With Justin O'Connor, I co-directed the Shanghai City Lab project (2013-15); I was Chair of company, Art of Management and Organization for three years; I was advisor to, and now Chair of the capital development committee of the Albany Theatre (Coventry), establishing, among other things, a model research facility for independent arts organisations.
 In Coventry, I am on the management committee of the Spon Spun Festival.
 I have been a visiting scholar at Poznan, Belgrade and Hildesheim, with whom I still collaborate.

 For my CV and more detail, see my LinkedIn page: https://www.linkedin.com/in/jonathan-vickery-ba-ma-phd-5244bb11/